michiganhackers/webteamf2024/README.md

 If you run into any issues:
 1. Check that you've followed each step carefully
-2. Ask a classmate if they've encountered a similar issue
+2. Ask another member if they've encountered a similar issue
-3. If you're still stuck, don't hesitate to ask your instructor for help
+3. If you're still stuck, don't hesitate to ask your lead for help

 Remember, everyone starts as a beginner.
 Don't be afraid to ask questions and keep practicing!